shahrukhx01/nnti_hindi_bengali_sentiment_analysis/README.md

 ## Introduction
 This is a final project for the course **Neural Networks: Theory and Implementation (NNTI)**.
 This project will introduce you to Sentiment Classification and Analysis. *Sentiment analysis* (also known as *opinion mining* or *emotion AI*) refers to the use of natural language processing, text analysis, computational linguistics, and/or biometrics to systematically identify, extract, quantify, and study affective states and subjective information. *Transfer learning* is a machine learning research problem focusing on storing knowledge gained while solving one problem and applying it to a different but related problem.
 In this project, we want you to create a neural sentiment classifier completely from scratch.
 You  first train it  on  one  type  of  dataset  and  then apply it  to  another  related  but  different dataset.
 You are expected to make use of concepts that you have learnt in the lecture.
 The project is divided into three tasks, the details of which you can find below.

-## Repository
-We have created this Github repository for this project.
-You will need to -
-* fork the repository into your own Github account.
-* update your forked repository with your code and solutions.
-* submit the report and the link to your public repository for the available code.

-## Distribution of Points
-The points in this project are equally distributed among the three tasks.
-You will able to scorea maximum of 10 points per task, resulting to a total of 30 points in the entire project.
-How the 10 points are allotted for each task, is mentioned in the guidelines.

 ## Task 1: Word Embeddings
 Neural networks operate on numerical data and not on string or characters.
 In order to train a neural network or even any machine learning model on text data, we first need to convert the text data in some form of numerical representation before feeding it to the model.
 There are obviously multiple ways to do this, some of which you have come across during the course of this lecture, like the one-hot encoding method.
 However, traditional methods like one-hot encoding were eventually replaced by neural Word Embeddings like Word2Vec [[1, 2](#references)] and GloVe [[3](#references)].
 A *word embedding* or *word vector* is a vector representation of an input word that captures the meaning of that word in a semantic vector space.
 You can find a video lecture from Stanford about Word2Vec here for better understanding.
 For this task, you are expected to create your own word embeddings from  scratch.
 You are supposed to use the HASOC Hindi [[4](#references)] sentiment dataset and train a neural network to extract word embeddings for the data.
 The unfinished code for this task is already in place inthe corresponding Jupyter notebook which you can find in the repository.